mghaight/replua.nvim/README.md

 - Captures both returned values and `print()` output, appending results as Lua comments.
 - Keeps the cursor at a fresh spot for continued editing, just like pressing `C-j` in Emacs.
 - Provides commands for opening the buffer, evaluating everything, and resetting the Lua environment.
+- Top-level assignments echo their values and stay available for later evaluations, even when declared with `local`.

 ## Installation